omardoma/Events-Scheduler/README.md

 # Events-Scheduler

-How to run?
+## How to run?

-Open the file in SWI-Prolog
+Consult the file in SWI-Prolog

 Ⓒ Omar Doma 2017